What's it all about?

 What qualifications will I receive?

-A Joint Master Degree is an internationally recognized qualification, worth 60, 90 or 120 ECTS credits.
-Find out more about ECTS credits.
+An EMJMD is an internationally recognised double or joint master degree worth 60, 90 or 120 ECTS credits.

 How much will it cost?

 Taking your education overseas shouldn’t leave you with a huge hole in your finances.
-In fact, there are a number of scholarships available, as well as loans for either one or two-year courses.
+In fact, there are scholarships available.

-Individual scholarships vary massively depending on the country, the course and the cost of tuition, but they should generally cover travel, living expenses, course fees and insurance.
-There are normally between 10 and 20 scholarships per year, but just bear in mind that you can’t submit applications to more than three JMD consortia.
+Individual scholarships vary depending on the country, the course and the cost of tuition, but they should generally cover travel, living expenses, course fees and insurance.
+There are normally between ten and 20 scholarships per year, but you can’t submit applications to more than three EMJDM consortia.

 When’s the deadline?

-There’s no set timetable for deadlines as each programme follows its own guides.
-The best thing to do is check the European Commission website for any new opportunities that have come up and apply directly to the consortia.
+Each programme has a different deadline.
+Most programmes will require applications to be submitted between October and January for courses starting the following academic year.
+The best thing to do is check through the EMJDM catalogue for any new opportunities that have come up and apply directly to the consortia.

 Why should I go?

-By studying a Joint Master Degree you’ll be expanding and proving your knowledge of a subject while benefitting from the international expertise on that subject.
-You’ll meet new people, you’ll improve your language skills, and a Master's qualification on your CV will further demonstrate your academic prowess and help you stand out.
-So perhaps the question you should really be asking yourself is: why shouldn’t I do it?
+By studying for an EMJDM you’ll be expanding and proving your knowledge of a subject while benefiting from the international expertise on that subject.
+You’ll meet new people and improve your language skills.
+A master's qualification on your CV will further demonstrate your academic prowess and help you stand out.